Euclid Namespace

 |

-Math Utility functions and values for use within Euclid. |
+A module for math , logic utility functions and default tolerance values for use within Euclid. |

 |